digital-asset/daml/unreleased/multi-package.md

 The developer then runs `daml build --all` from the root of their project to build all of the packages listed in the `multi-package.yaml` file, or they run `daml build` within a package to build it and its dependencies.

 The rest of this document expands on use cases and usage of the CLI and the `multi-package.yaml` file.

+## Migrating from Previous Workflows

+Because multi-package builds are a purely opt-in additive behaviour over existing `daml build`, if you don't plan to use multi-package builds you do not need to change anything about your package configurations.

+If you do plan to use multi-package files, your `daml.yaml` files will not need updating in general because the `multi-package.yaml` needs only a path to a folder with a `daml.yaml`.

+There is one caveat: `multi-package.yaml` assumes that all dependent packages refer to DAR files by the locations where `daml build` would normally put them.
+This means that if you have shell scripts that move a package's DAR file after build, you will need use the `--output` flag instead, so that `multi-package.yaml` can statically find the DAR's expected output location.

 ## Problem Statement